githubEdit

 • Test before putting into production.
 URLs with many parameters should be shortened

 • or carefully validated.
-If using variables, keep the
+If you use variables, keep the

-in the WhatsApp API button is a strategic practice that increases personalization and efficiency of service.
-By generating personalized links with dynamic variables, such as the lead's name, service ID or specific campaign data, it is possible to offer more contextualized and automated communication, making the team's job easier and improving the customer experience.
-Additionally, this approach allows tracking the source of clicks, evaluating the performance of marketing actions and ensuring that the lead reaches service with pre-filled information, saving time and reducing errors.
-In short, it is an intelligent solution to integrate channels, optimize processes and scale results with more precision and agility.
+in the WhatsApp API button is a strategic practice that enhances personalization and service efficiency.
+By generating personalized links with dynamic variables, such as lead name, service ID or campaign-specific data, it is possible to offer more contextualized and automated communication, facilitating the team's work and improving the customer experience.

 Last updated